Frequently Asked Questions - Overdraft Protection, Courtesy Pay and Extended Courtesy Pay

-An overdraft occurs when you do not have enough money in your account to cover a transaction, but we pay it anyway.
-We can cover your overdrafts in two ways:
+An overdraft occurs when you do not have enough money available in your account to cover a transaction, but we pay it anyway.
+When you have enough money in your account to cover a transaction is based on your available balance.
+See your accounts Terms and Conditions to learn how the available balance works.

 - Overdraft Protection Plans allow automatic transfers from your Saving(s), Money Market, and Members Choice accounts, PowerLine and Home Equity Lines of Credit accounts for a fee of $5.00 per transfer*, which may be less expensive than our standard overdraft practices.
 Overdraft protection can be set up at any time.
 Please contact us as 1-800-926-0003 to verify your current set ups for overdraft protection, or to set up Overdraft protection for your account.